Ecocomposition

+History

 The theory for ecocomposition dates back to Marilyn Cooper's 1986 essay "The Ecology of Writing" and Richard Coe's "Eco-Logic for the Composition Classroom" (1975).
 More recently, Dobrin and Weisser (2002) have assembled a more detailed theory of ecocomposition, placing it in relation to ecofeminism, ecocriticism "A Report Card on Ecocriticism", and environmental ethics.
 Other scholars (e.g., Reynolds, 2004) have shown its close proximity to social geography.
 According to ecofeminist scholar Greta Gaard (2001), "at its most inclusive, ecocomposition has the potential to address social issues such as feminism, environmental ethics, multiculturalism, politics, and economics, all by examining matters of form and style, audience and argumentation, and reliable sources and documentation" (p.
 163).

 Ecocomposition is one area of scholarly study discussed at the Conference on College Composition and Communication (CCCC), a national forum for writing instructors and scholars.
-As an educational endeavor, it is linked most closely with progressive education (Dewey, 1915), critical education (Giroux, 1987), and place-based education (Sobel, 2004).
+As an educational endeavor, it is linked most closely with progressive education, critical education (Giroux, 1987), and place-based education.

+In academics

 Ecocomposition asks what effects a place has (or different places have) on the writing process.
 In what ways is our identity influenced by place, and what bearing does this have on our writing?
 What sets of relationships help us define our place—including the relationship between writer and reader?
 How do the sometimes contradictory sets of relationships in which we write allow us to see certain possibilities and foreclose others?
 How do these relationships define reality for each of us in different ways?
 In this way, ecocomposition understands place as a "premise" of writing.

 "Ecology", in the wide sense in which it was used by Coe and Cooper, includes both natural and social relations.
 Hence, ecocomposition instructors emphasize not only the writer's relationship to physical place but also the social relations among writers and readers.
-In the classroom, this translates into pedagogical practices that "emphasize the value of fostering community and collaboration throughout the writing process" (Gaard, 2001, p.
-166).
+In the classroom, this translates into pedagogical practices that "emphasize the value of fostering community and collaboration throughout the writing process."
 As a post-process method of writing instruction, ecocomposition attends not only to the process of writing but also what happens to texts after they are written.
 Thus, ecocomposition instructors focus not only on the process of composition but also on its purpose, encouraging students to write for specific audiences, adapting their style and content to match their purpose and audience.

+Concerns

 While a primary concern has been the relationship between the writing process and natural places, concepts of spatiality also apply to cyberspace and online writing—in MUDs, MOOs, Internet Relay Chat, Instant Messages, and e-mail (Syverson, 1999; Yagelski, 2002).
 Ecocomposition instructors may use blogs or other means by which to allow students to interact with one another and/or write for a real audience beyond the classroom (see, e.g., Jones, 2008).

 Ecocomposition should not be confused or conflated with other systemic approaches to writing such as activity theory, which do not account for the dynamic relationship between writing and place but posit a transcendent "context" that affects writing.